usegalaxy-eu/docker-coastal-source/README.md

 # Docker image for SOURCE - constructed for the use as Galaxy IT

 [![Docker Repository on Quay](https://quay.io/repository/galaxy/coastal-source-headless/status "Docker Repository on Quay")](https://quay.io/repository/galaxy/coastal-source-headless)
-Docker container for Sea Observations Utility for Reprocessing, Calibration and Evaluation (SOURCE) SOURCE is now available on [Galaxy](https://usegalaxy.eu/root?tool_id=interactive_tool_source).
+Docker container for Sea Observations Utility for Reprocessing, Calibration and Evaluation (SOURCE).

+SOURCE is now available on [Galaxy](https://usegalaxy.eu/root?tool_id=interactive_tool_source).

 ![SOURCE in Galaxy](./source_in_galaxy.png)